A General Latent Embedding Approach for Modeling Non-uniform High-dimensional Sparse Hypergraphs with Multiplicity: Introduction

 Modeling {general} hypergraphs has been recognized as both an important task and a significant challenge.
 A commonly employed strategy is to project the hypergraph onto a weighted graph, enabling analysis using methods such as modularity maximization \citep{kumar2018hypergraph}, graph-likelihood-based approaches \citep{lee2020robust}, and spectrum-based techniques \citep{ghoshdastidar2015provable} on the converted graph.
 These approaches have been applied in the studies of academic collaborations \citep{newman2001structure,ji2016coauthorship} and congress voting relations \citep{fowler2006connecting,lee2017time}.
 For instance, in a co-authorship hypergraph, a hyperlink consists of all co-authors of a paper, usually more than two.
 Transforming the hypergraph into a weighted graph involves considering each pair of authors and constructing pairwise links with weights proportional to the number of papers they co-authored.
 However, as \cite{ke2019community} pointed out, such projection process results in information loss and may yield sub-optimal performance when applied to community detection tasks.

-Recent research has seen a surge in the direct modeling and analysis of hypergraphs.
-For instance, \cite{ke2019community} proposed a regularized tensor power iteration algorithm called Tensor-SCORE for community detection on uniform hypergraphs.
+Recent research has seen a surge in the direct modeling and analysis of hypergraphs. {For instance, \cite{stasi2014beta} introduced the hypergraph $\beta$-model to capture node-degree heterogeneity in hypergraph networks. \cite{nandy2024degree} subsequently conducted a rigorous theoretical study of the hypergraph $\beta$-model, establishing convergence rates for its maximum likelihood estimator and detection thresholds for likelihood ratio tests with their optimality demonstrated \citep{chatterjee2011random,mukherjee2018detection}.} \cite{ke2019community} proposed a regularized tensor power iteration algorithm, called Tensor-SCORE, for community detection on uniform hypergraphs.
 Extensions to non-uniform hypergraphs were suggested without further investigation.
 The hypergraph degree-corrected block model introduced by \cite{ke2019community} incorporates vertex degree heterogeneity into the framework of the hypergraph planted partition model \citep{ghoshdastidar2017consistency}. \cite{yuan2021high} developed a tensor-based joint network embedding method that encodes both pairwise links and a subgroup of uniform hyperlinks into a latent space, capturing the dependency between pairwise and multi-way links in predicting potential unobserved hyperlinks. \cite{yuan2022testing} conducted an extensive study on hypergraph testing for uniform hypergraphs under a spectrum of hyperlink probability scenarios, providing comprehensive theoretical analysis and significant insights into the subject. \cite{zhen2022community} introduced a null vertex to augment a non-uniform hypergraph into a uniform hypergraph for community detection purposes.
 However, most existing hypergraph modeling approaches have significant limitations, including a heavy reliance on uniform hypergraph structures and the inability to account for repeated observations of identical hyperlinks due to the use of adjacency tensor representation.
 In the co-authorship data example, this means that only combinations of authors of a fixed size can be effectively modeled, and information about the number of papers a group of authors has co-authored is lost.
 In reality, the number of co-authors can vary for different papers, and the same set of co-authors can write more than one paper.
-Furthermore, the handling of non-uniform hypergraphs remains ad hoc.
-There is a pressing demand for a general modeling framework.
+Furthermore, the handling of non-uniform hypergraphs remains ad hoc. {A recent work \cite{turnbull2024latent} introduced a Bayesian latent space hypergraph model with a posterior sampling scheme for non-uniform hypergraphs, which does not scale to the high-dimensional hypergraphs considered in our setting and cannot handle hyperlink multiplicity.} In our view, there is a pressing demand for a general modeling framework {for high-dimensional non-uniform hypergraphs with multiplicity}.